-Color plays quite a big role in affecting your AdSense performance and optimizing the color of your AdSense ad units could be the easiest thing to do to increase your revenue.
-While it might not seem like a big change, it could actually give a big effect in your AdSense clickthrough rate.
+Color plays a significant role in affecting your AdSense performance.
+Optimizing the color of your AdSense ad units could be the easiest thing to do to increase the ads' CTR and, consequently, your revenue.

-This is the most used and probably the most successful strategy in choosing the color for AdSense ad unit.
-The AdSense unit use the same color scheme as your site, and it should complement your site's design.
+It is the most used and probably the most successful strategy for choosing the AdSense ad unit color.
+The AdSense unit uses the same color scheme as your site, and it should complement your site's design.

-If your site has white background with grey text and blue link, the way to do it is normally to set the border and background color of your ad unit to white, text to grey, and link to blue.
+If your site has a white background with grey text and blue links, the way to do it is to set your ad unit's border and background color of your ad unit to white, text to grey, and link to blue.

-Blending your AdSense unit would make it look part of your site's content, and therefore help with the ad blindness issue.
+Blending your AdSense unit would make it look like part of your site's content and help with the ad blindness issue.

-The complement strategy is to use the colors already used in your site, but the border and background color of your ad is not the same as the background of where your ad is placed.
+The complement strategy uses the colors already used in your site, but your ad's border and the background color are not the same as the background of where your ad is placed.

 In the early days of the web, links are almost all identical; they're are blue in color.
-Time passed, but many people has it etched to their head that blue are the color for links.
+Time passed, but many people have it etched to their heads that blue is the color for links.

-Regular visitor will generate ad-blindness to your ads over time, as they're used to see your ad to be at the same place, with the same color.
-It is then a good idea to use somewhat random color, or actually to rotate the colors used for your ads.
+The regular visitors will generate ad-blindness to your ads over time, as they're used to see your ad be at the same place, with the same color.
+It is then a good idea to use somewhat random colors or actually rotate the colors used for your ads.

 Contrary to what most think, using offensive colors doesn't always result in higher click-through rates.
-It's true that it might catch visitor's attention, but visitors are not fond to clicking on such ads.
+It might indeed catch visitor's attention, but visitors are not fond of clicking on such ads.

 Comment anonymously.
 Login not required.